wwivbbs/docs/usenet.md

 If you want to host the group locally and share it with the net, then answer Yes to hosting the group, to "Allow auto add/drop requests" and to "Make this sub public (in subs.lst)" and select a sub category for the group.
-Others on WWIVNet will be able to join this sub like and other and you will be the gateway to Usenet for this group.
+Others on WWIVNet will be able to join this sub and you will be the gateway to Usenet for this group.
 Your configuration will look like this:
 ```
 A) Name       : alt.bbs.wwiv